yhc-key/react_udemy/README.md

 ### section 15
 learn about what is class component
 no more using but it's important past project.

 ### section 16
 learn how to transmit http
 using Star Wars API
 learn about server response 2xx ~ 5xx
 using firebase to study get, post request using fetch

 ### section 17
 learn about custom hook
+custom hook must need to start name in 'use'; it give information to react that this is custom hook.
+using custom hook to fetch data